KaleShreyas/Deep_Learning_Nanodegree/README.md

 # Dog-Breed Classifier
 In this project, you will learn how to build a pipeline to process real-world, user-supplied images.
 Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human face, the code will identify the resembling dog breed.
+Dataset is already included in the repository.

 # TV Script Generation
 In this project, you'll generate your own Seinfeld TV scripts using RNNs.
 You'll be using a Seinfeld dataset of scripts from 9 seasons.
 The Neural Network you'll build will generate a new, "fake" TV script.
+Dataset is already included in the repository.

+# Face genration using GAN's
+In this project, you'll use generative adversarial networks to generate new images of faces.
+Dataset can be obtained from : http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html
+The dataset is more complex than the number datasets (like MNIST or SVHN) so GPU usage is advised.